MultiCharts backtesting is very simple and fast.

 Two moving averages, one fast and one slow to identify the trend.

-We will have to perform a backtest to understand which settings to use in order not to decrease the number of operations too much.
+We will have to perform a backtest to understand which settings to use, not to decrease the number of operations too much.

 Inputs: Length_RSI(14), OverBougth(70), OverSold(30), Average_Fast(10), Average_Slow(50); Vars: Value_RSI(0), DownTrend(False); Value_RSI = RSI( Close, Length_RSI ); If Average(Close, Average_Fast) > Average(Close, Average_Slow) then DownTrend = False; If Average(Close, Average_Fast) < Average(Close, Average_Slow) then DownTrend = True; If Value_RSI < OverSold and DownTrend = False then Buy next bar at Open; If Value_RSI > OverBougth then Sell Next bar at Open;